 The Garden Group meets on Wednesdays at 9:00 a.m.
 An additional meeting is under consideration for Saturdays.
 The group spends time planting, weeding, watering and mowing to maintain the garden area behind the church.
 They also plant and maintain a vegetable garden to share with parishioners.
 The patio areas in the garden can be used by parishioners for meetings, relaxing or having lunch.
-There are statues of Mary and Jesus in different parts of the gardens.
-Benches are available so that parishioners my sit and contemplate or rest.
-The Stations of the Cross are along the paths so one can use the area for prayer while walking.
-The occupants of St Benedict’s walk through the gardens to view the beautiful flowers and to get a break from daily routines.
-The main purpose of the gardens is to maintain a serene and meditative atmosphere so parishioners can have a prayerful time.
+There are statues of Mary and Jesus in different locations in the gardens.
+Benches are available so that parishioners may sit and contemplate or rest.
+The Stations of the Cross are along the paths, so one has an opportunity to pray while walking.
+The residents of Saint Benedict’s walk through the gardens to view the beautiful flowers and to take a break from daily routines.
+Embrace this invitation of a prayer walk, delighting in the beauty of God’s gift of nature.

 Contact: Sharon Iano 763-263-2321